HAZEL EKI OSUNDE

 Our packaging is always on recycled paper and any collaborations we have done have been with likeminded sustainable and ethical brands.
 Our t-shirt range abides by the fairwear regulations, as we are passionate that our suppliers are paid accordingly and whose working conditions are monitored.

-We have a very strict no wastage policy, where all our scraps are kept and re-used for smaller products, like pocket squares, frills on t-shirts and form borders.
-Up-cycling garments from older collections that did not quit fit, is another sustainable angle we have integrated into our module.
+We have a very strict no wastage policy, where all our remnants are kept and re-used for smaller products, like pocket squares, frills on t-shirts and form borders.
+Up-cycling garments from older collections that did not quite fit, is another sustainable angle we have integrated into our business model.

 Likewise, we carefully select influencers who champion our mission.
-We have worked with ELLE, the ambassador for Fashion for Conservation, who was also appointed to spearhead a UN project on sustainable fashion.
+We have worked with ELLE, the ambassador for Fashion for Conservation, who was to spearhead a UN project on sustainable fashion.

-Conscious fashion is not a trend, it is a lifestyle; it is being enviornmentally conscious and looking at ways to cause as little damage as possible to our planet.
+Conscious fashion is not a trend, it is a lifestyle; it is being environmentally savvy and looking at ways to cause as little damage as possible to our planet.